postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/sharing.md

     * Select **Link to collection in public workspace** to provide a link to the collection.
 Anyone with this link can view and fork your collection.

 <img alt="Share a collection with a Run in Postman button" src="https://assets.postman.com/postman-docs/v10/share-collection-via-api-v10.jpg"/>

+## Sharing elements with external users

+> Your team must have [available slots](/docs/administration/billing/#changing-your-plan) or [Auto-Flex enabled](/docs/administration/billing/#utilizing-auto-flex) to invite additional team members.

+When you share a collection, external users who aren't on your Postman team will receive an invitation to join your team immediately if you're a [Team Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) or [Super Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles).

+If you have a [Developer role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) on your team and you are on a Free, Basic, or Professional plan, external users with whom you share an element are added to your team as Developers automatically, without the need for approval by a Team Admin.

+If you aren't a Team Admin or a Developer on a Free, Basic, or Professional plan, a Team Admin must approve your request to share an element with an external user.

+> If your team has [SSO enabled](/docs/administration/sso/intro-sso/), external users will be required to sign in using your team's SSO.